-The first stage involves selecting a sample of PSUs within each stratum (DHB area), with probability proportional to the number of addresses on the electoral roll containing at least one person who has self-identified as having Māori ancestry.
-The sample of PSUs is selected so that it does not overlap with the sample of PSUs for the area-based sample.

-- The second stage involves selecting a systematic sample of 14 addresses (from the list of households where any person has self-identified as having Māori ancestry) from each selected PSU, or all addresses if there are fewer than 14 addresses in a selected PSU. - In the third stage, one adult (aged 15 years or over) and one child (aged from birth to 14 years, if any in the household) are selected at random from each selected address.
+- The first stage involves selecting a sample of PSUs within each stratum (DHB area), with probability proportional to the number of addresses on the electoral roll containing at least one person who has self-identified as having Māori ancestry.
+The sample of PSUs is selected so that it does not overlap with the sample of PSUs for the area-based sample. - The second stage involves selecting a systematic sample of 14 addresses (from the list of households where any person has self-identified as having Māori ancestry) from each selected PSU, or all addresses if there are fewer than 14 addresses in a selected PSU. - In the third stage, one adult (aged 15 years or over) and one child (aged from birth to 14 years, if there are any children in the household) are selected at random from each selected address.

-The electoral roll is used to increase the recruitment rate of Māori into the sample.
-However, the process of contacting households and selecting an adult and child is exactly the same as for the area-based sample.
-In particular, the adult and child (if any in the household) randomly selected into the sample can be Māori or non-Māori.
+The process of contacting households and selecting an adult and child is exactly the same for the electoral roll sample as for the area-based sample.
+The adult and child (if there are any children in the household) randomly selected into the sample can be Māori or non-Māori.
 This approach ensures that probabilities of selection can be correctly calculated for all respondents.